24/04/2018Multimedia & Elearning

-A competent multilingual service provider will also know which font and point size to use, and how to tackle visibility issues if, say, your subtitles and your speaker’s shirt are the same colour, or if you need to add a subtitle and a name-tag on the same screen.
-They can guide you on colour-coding for visually impaired viewers and advise whether to use embedded subtitles or software that layers on subtitles for a specific purpose (such as web streaming).
+A competent multilingual service provider will also know which font and point size to use, and how to tackle visibility issues if, say, your subtitles and your speaker’s shirt are the same color, or if you need to add a subtitle and a name-tag on the same screen.
+They can guide you on color-coding for visually impaired viewers and advise on whether to use embedded subtitles or software that layers on subtitles for a specific purpose (such as web streaming).

 3. Let your voice be read